-- Fencing of your property if you are close to a road.
+- Have a fence installed around your property if you are close to a road.

-- Age-appropriate play structures.
-“For example you don’t want to have a rock-climbing wall if you only expect to be caring for 3-year-olds,” said Lamuniere.
+- Add age-appropriate play structures.
+“You don’t want to have a rock-climbing wall if you only expect to be caring for 3-year-olds,” clarifies Lamuniere.

-- Play areas must be clearly visible to the day care provider at all times.
+- Ensure that play areas are clearly visible to the day care provider at all times.

 Licensing and inspections of day care facilities

-Again, while there are some variables between states, in general, you will need to have your day care fully set up with modifications, clean toys, etc. and a daily schedule, curriculum, or plan prior to inspection.
+While there are again some variations among states, in general you will need to have your day care fully set up with modifications; clean toys; and a daily schedule, curriculum, or plan prior to inspection.
 “You can get a license in a day if you have everything together.
-Otherwise, you will be advised of changes that need to be made and they will come back to re-inspect,” said Lamuniere.
+Otherwise, you will be advised of changes that need to be made and they will come back to re-inspect,” warns Lamuniere.

 You will also need to have inspections by the local building inspector and health department.